jundalisay/superblist/content/en/research/sarkar/idea/chapter-05.md

 - Afferent and efferent nerves, in their turn, act as direct agents of these organs.

 The nerves:
-- convey the quantum-perceptions <!-- tanmátras --> from objects into the mind, and
+- convey the quantum-perceptions (tanmátras) from objects into the mind, and
 - activate the objects with the force that they get from the mental structure

 Thus, they: